ddaniel99/small-enterprise-projects/README.md

 # small-enterprise-projects
-A repository for basic data, database and client management programming scripts for small companies
+A repository for basic data, database and client management programming scripts for small companies and startups